Being Samantha Masters - Chapter 4: The Simple Version

 Apparently you had to ‘pad out’ an application with stuff you’d been doing throughout your years in high school.
 Sammy had done nothing except attend class and sort of pay attention sometimes.

-The kids here for Preview Days had come, not just with dreams, but with plans and specific things they wanted to do and accomplish.
+The kids here for Preview Days had come, not just with dreams, but with plans and specific goals they wanted to do and accomplish.
 Sammy’s vague desire to see the city seemed petty in comparison.
 And he wouldn’t have even accomplished that if it hadn’t been for his cousin taking pity on him.

 The kids here for Preview Days seemed like they weren’t even kids: they were already adults.
 They were competent and knew things about the world around them and had vision for how they’d fit into it and plans on making their mark.